kant/watson-training-from-on-prem-data/README.md

 ![Model deployed](doc/source/images/watson-training-from-on-prem-data-29.png)

-The deployed model will be be provided with documentation to consume the model in several different programming languages.
+The deployed model will be provided with documentation to consume the model in several different programming languages.

 ## Sample output